MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerflatbedconfiguration_format.md

 # Windows.Devices.Scanners.ImageScannerFlatbedConfiguration.Format

 ## -description
-Gets or sets the current file transfer format for image data acquisition from the scanner's Flatbed to the client app.
+Gets or sets the current file transfer format for image data acquisition from the scanner's flatbed to the client app.

 ## -property-value
 The file type.